asiful2004/tournament/replit.md

 - ✅ Updated App.tsx routes to include new pages
 - ✅ Enhanced CSS styling for gaming theme consistency
 - ✅ Fixed authentication flow and session management
+- ✅ Prepared project for production deployment on Vercel platform